by Catherine Watts

 As early as 1546, people understood that, sometimes, two heads are better than one.

-And while that proverb was originally meant to apply to the workaday world, it holds some truth for every aspect of living — including the creation of art.
+And while that proverb applies to the workaday world, it holds some truth for every aspect of living.
+That includes the creation of art.

 Artistic collaboration has been going on for centuries.